Apparel Labels, Trim & Accessories: The Industry Statistics Report

 |---|---|---|

-| Any bleach allowed | Both chlorine and oxygen/non-chlorine bleach are safe. | |
+| Any bleach allowed | Both chlorine and oxygen/non-chlorine bleach are safe | |

-| Non-chlorine bleach only | Oxygen-based bleach safe; do NOT use chlorine bleach. | |
+| Non-chlorine bleach only | Oxygen-based bleach OK; no chlorine bleach | |

-| Do not bleach | No bleach of any kind should be used. |
+| Do not bleach | No bleaching agents of any kind |

 3. Drying — Square Symbol